MathHubInfo/ISFA/_posts/2016-08-06-introducing-isf.md

 The ISFA project is a database of Integer Sequence Formulas and Applications derived from it.
 The Integer Sequence Formulas are parsed from the [OEIS](http://oeis.org).

-### Current ISF parts
+### Current ISFA parts

-The ISF is currently composed of:
+The ISFA is currently composed of:

 * A parser for math formulas found in the OEIS.
 * A program that find relations between OEIS sequences.